-The compliance rate was 31.1% with the recommendation related to the disclosure of the guidelines and criteria of independence.
+The compliance rate was 27.5% with the recommendation related to the disclosure of the guidelines and criteria of independence.
 Its cause is mainly that no additional independence conditions are applied apart from the provisions of the Civil Code, therefore, the disclosure is considered unnecessary.
-It is worthwhile to think through the conflicts of interest situations at the issuers and not only the formal conflict of interest, but also the substantive conflict of interest should be defined, and corresponding declarations could be obtained.

-The recommendation regarding the participation of a former member of the board of directors in the supervisory board was 75.6% which is in line with the previous years.
+The recommendation regarding the participation of a former member of the board of directors in the supervisory board was 72.5% for which the reason is the specialty of unified management companies, therefore, this cannot be assessed as an unfavorable trend.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 2.6.1 The governing board / supervisory board request (in the context of preparing the annual corporate governance report) its members considered to be independent to confirm their independence at regular intervals.
-84.4% -3.1% Recommendation 2.6.2 The company provide information about the tools which ensure that the board of directors / governing board assesses objectively the management's activities.
-57.8% -2.2% Recommendation 2.6.3 The company publish its guidelines concerning the independence of its governing board / supervisory board members and the applied independence criteria on its website.
-31.1% 3.6% Recommendation 2.6.4 The supervisory board of the company does not have any members who has held any position in the board of directors or in the management of the company in the previous five years, not including cases when they were involved to ensure employee participation.
-75.6% 3.1%
+87.5% 1.1% Recommendation 2.6.2 The company provide information about the tools which ensure that the board of directors / governing board assesses objectively the management's activities.
+60.0% 7.7% Recommendation 2.6.3 The company publish its guidelines concerning the independence of its governing board / supervisory board members and the applied independence criteria on its website.
+27.5% 4.8% Recommendation 2.6.4 The supervisory board of the company does not have any members who has held any position in the board of directors or in the management of the company in the previous five years, not including cases when they were involved to ensure employee participation.
+72.5% 11.1%